Amiriset/webnc/docs/USER_GUIDE.md

 - Archive listing performance depends on archive size and compression
 - Sync operations benefit from SSD storage
 - Consider excluding antivirus scanning of WebNC directories if needed
+- OperationQueue designed as async operation boundary, not high-throughput parallelism

 ## Accessibility